 This is how the elevator doors appear when Wendy first sees them.

 Now a close-up look at them.
-We see the screen left/right side of the door is dominant over the screen right/left side one, as far as overlapping in front of it.
+The elevator doors each have two parts.
+We see the screen left side of the door is dominant over the screen right side, as far as overlapping in front of it.
 This is the proper orientation and is what we see in the Colorado Lounge.

 This is how they appear to Wendy as the blood flows from them.
-The screen right/left side of the door is now dominant over the screen left/right side, as far as overlapping in front of it.
+The screen right side of the door is now dominant over the screen left side, as far as overlapping in front of it.

 Here's a still from when Danny was viewing the elevators.